DevCheckOG/DevCheckOG/README.md

 Hello!👋 Welcome to my GitHub profile.

-I'm a self-taught software developer who started at 10.
-My journey has always been about learning on my own.
-No courses.
-No mentors.
-I'm just building things from scratch.
-I've always found ways to create any kind of software I set out to make.
-I dive deep into research and then bring my ideas to life.
-I love researching niche and undiscovered software.
+I'm a self-taught software developer who started at age 10.
+My journey has always been one of self-learning.
+I simply research and develop things from scratch.
+My key is to immerse myself in research thoroughly and then shape the software.
+I love exploring niche and undiscovered software.

 - I like deep research into any type of software.
 - I like researching cutting-edge niche technologies.